ufechner7/KiteViewer/README.md

 bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"
 ```

-A fast PC with 8 GB is recommended.
+A fast PC with 8 GB RAM (min.
+4 GB) is recommended.
-OpenGL must be working.
+OpenGL, version 3.3 or higher must be working.

 It should work on Windows, Linux and Mac, but until now only tested on Linux
 (Ubuntu 18.04 and Ubuntu 20.04) and Windows 10.